Transmission Fluid Check

 Check with the manufacturer's specifications for any special procedures before proceeding:

 - Bring the transmission to operating temperature, safely raise the vehicle, and remove the plug.

-- If fluid pours out of the check port, the transmission's overfilled.
+- The transmission is overfilled if fluid pours from the check port.
 Allow the fluid to drain, and the level self-corrects.

 - If a trickle or drip of transmission fluid comes from the port, the fluid level is correct.

 - If no fluid drips from the port, the fluid level is low; add some ATF and recheck the level.
 It should be at the base of the fluid level check port with just a drip or trickle dripping out.